 Credit cards are popular accounting for 80% of ecommerce transactions.
 65% of these are paid in installments.
 Prepaid cards are currently enjoying the highest growth.

 Similar to MIR in Russia, the local switch BKM launched a local card scheme called TROY in 2016.
-And in June 2017, 400k cards were issued.
+And by May 2018, 2.6 Million cards were issued.

 The U.K. is one of the leading economies in the western world.
 While the fallout from Brexit is still unclear, it has already had an impact on ecommerce.
 A weaker pound has made the U.K. attractive to international shoppers, and British shoppers are less likely to shop from overseas.